 In November, Feroza Aziz, a 17-year-old Muslim American from New Jersey, uploaded a supposed make-up tutorial that quickly segued into a Public Service Announcement about the imprisonment of millions of Uyghurs in China.
 The video was swiftly removed.
 Why?
 Many believe TikTok's parent company ByteDance is engaging in censorship on behalf of the Chinese government.
 Indeed, there have been leaked documents instructing TikTok moderators to censor videos that mention topics offensive to the Communist Party of China, such as Tiananmen Square and Tibetan Independence.
 Such is the worry that on January 1 of this year, heeding advice from the Pentagon, the US Army banned the app on all government owned devices, for fear of cyber security threats.

-Granted, it all sounds like an even more dystopian version of that Black Mirror episode, but such is the proliferation of social media.
+Granted, it all sounds like an even more dystopian version of that Black Mirror episode, but this is the proliferation of social media.
 And of all popular platforms, TikTok has a different fan fervor, in part because it's wired to a wonderfully free-spirited frequency.
 Yes, it could still be a flash-in-the-pan trend, but more likely is that it will become part of our digital DNA.
-And while you may be over 21, you're not immune from the mesmerising hypnotism and jovial camaraderie, of which we can all do with a bit of right about now.
+And while you may be over 21, you're too can enjoy its hypnotism and camaraderie.